 Here, then, is the oldest business in each New England state.
-If you know of an older one, please mention it in the comments section.

 The Griswold Inn in Essex, Conn., and the Hartford Courant are two of Connecticut’s oldest businesses, having opened in 1776 and 1764, respectively.
 But neither is as old as Field View Farm, which has been in continuous operation in Orange since 1639.